aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to POT within C++ Applications" h2="Convert EPUB to POT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer and looking to add the feature of EPUB to POT conversion inside your C++ applications, then you need to convert EPUB to POT.
+EPUB is a popular format for e-books and POT is a file format used by Microsoft PowerPoint to store presentations.
+Converting EPUB to POT will help you to integrate the feature of EPUB to POT conversion inside your C++ applications.

+<h2>How Aspose.Total helps for epub to pot conversion</h2>

-Are you a C++ developer looking to add to integrate EPUB to POT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a package that contains APIs for manipulating various file formats.
+It includes APIs for manipulating PDF, Slides, Words, Cells, and many other file formats.
+You can use Aspose.Total for C++ to convert EPUB to POT in two simple steps.
+First, you can use Aspose.PDF for C++ to export EPUB to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to POT.
+Both APIs come under the Aspose.Total for C++ package.
+Thus, Aspose.Total for C++ makes it easy to convert EPUB to POT in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}